- The Injury

 Rotator Cuff Repair Using Latest Techniques.

-Jeff Halbrecht MD San Francsico.
+Jeff Halbrecht MD San Francisco.
 Versalok TV Segment

 Following surgery a sling is worn for one day and range of motion exercises are begun.
 The amount of activity allowed depends on the severity of the injury to the rotator cuff.